chef-boneyard/chef-web-docs-2016/step_knife/step_knife_ssl_fetch_knife_certificates.rst

    $ knife ssl fetch

-The command will return something similar to:
+The response is similar to:

 .. code-block:: bash